Sometimes when you travel, though, you may feel dizzy or sick to your stomach. Have you ever felt that way? If so, you’ve experienced motion sickness.

 Your eyes also sense the world around you and can detect when you’re moving and in what direction.
 Your skin helps your body understand which of its parts are currently touching the ground.
 Even your muscles and sensory receptors in your joints can tell a lot about your movement.

 All of these different systems work together constantly to send information to your brain about your body and its current state of motion.
-Your brain takes all of these different pieces of information and instantly puts together an ongoing, changing picture of what you’re doing.
+Your brain is like a powerful supercomputer.
+Scientists know that it takes all of these different pieces of information and instantly puts together an ongoing, changing picture of what you’re doing.